 - Back up your videos with secure cloud backup or on multiple devices to minimize the risk of losing your original and edited footage.

 Once you start making videos for YouTube and grow as a creator, you may find you need a professional video hosting solution in addition to YouTube.
 You can store, manage, host and share all of your video content on ScreenPal.

 Edit your YouTube videos for free!

 You don’t have to spend a dime on editing and enhancing your videos for YouTube.
-ScreenPal’s free editing software allows you to edit like a pro with more advanced features.
+ScreenPal’s free editing software allows you to edit like a pro with more advanced features, including a user-friendly thumbnail maker for creating eye-catching thumbnails that boost the visibility of your content.
 Start editing now for free—there’s no account required and no watermark on your video.